krazynez/ark4_toolkit/Readme.md

 - Davee and TheZett for amazing work of ChronoSwitch has been fun adding to it and more to come for sure.
 Damn GO always causing issues.

-- Total Kommando for giving me this inital idea ( though was slightly different from what you expected it to be )
+- Total Kommando for Icons and giving me this inital idea ( though was slightly different from what you expected it to be )